Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Model details and thermoelectric transport equations in the non-linear response regime

-It is apparent that heat is extracted from the cold reservoir $(T_R<T_L)$ and pumped into the hot reservoir, with the absorption of external energy as schematically shown in Fig.1b.
-In the refrigeration mode there is a general consensus to define the efficiency of the refrigerator machine, the so called ``{\it coefficient of performance}" (COP) as the ``formal counterpart" of Eq.(2):
+The \emph{refrigeration mode} of the system is characterized by the fact that \emph{left thermal current, right thermal current and exchanged power are all negative}.
+The heat is extracted from the cold reservoir $(T_{\rm R}<T_{\rm L})$ and pumped into the hot reservoir, with the absorption of external energy as schematically shown in \fref{fig1}(b).
+In the refrigeration mode the machine efficiency is defined as

-With the above definition the upper thermodynamic bound of the refrigeration machine COP is not unity, in general, and can vary from zero to $T_R/(T_L-T_R)$, a quantity that approaches infinity for equal (or nearly equal) reservoirs temperatures.